-In 2015 a successful process of new networks and groups working with women's rights emerged.
+In 2015, new networks and groups working with women's rights emerged in Poland.
 They are outside the NGO framework, thus are more independent from state control.
-Most of the new initiatives were responses to the backsliding of specific policies, especially regarding reproductive rights.
-The Polish "black" protests in 2016 and 2017 show the importance of connecting women's rights agendas to wider pro-democracy political protests.
-These demonstrations against the further restriction of abortion, a fundamental gender equality issue, mobilized wide support that extended well beyond feminist constituencies, thus integrating feminist claims into a wider prodemocracy agenda.
-The politicization of women's rights as an integral part of democratic achievements to be defended -and not just by women's rights groups- emerged as successful strategy in the Polish case.
-At the same time, femocrats and activists highlight that mobilizations and coalitions are more difficult when it comes to gender-violence protests (Szczygielska, 2019).
+Most of the new initiatives were responses to backsliding in specific policies, especially regarding reproductive rights.
+The 'black protests' in 2016 and 2017 show the importance of connecting women's rights agendas to wider pro-democracy political protests.
+These demonstrations mobilized wide support that extended well beyond feminist constituencies and thus integrated feminist claims into a wider pro-democracy agenda.
+The politicization of women's rights as an integral part of democratic achievements to be defended-and not just by women's rights groups-emerged as a successful strategy in this case.
+At the same time, femocrats and activists highlight that mobilizations and coalitions are more difficult when it comes to gender-violence protests (Szczygielska 2019).